 Self-organization does not mean that workers instead of managers engineer an organization design.
 It does not mean letting people do whatever they want to do.
 It means that management commits to guiding the evolution of behaviors that emerge from the interaction of independent agents instead of specifying in advance what effective behavior is.

 To read more, download the full ebook!
-It’s full of tactical tips on how to build and manage an Agile team, including checklists, meeting strategies, and how to adjust your team in a scaled Agile environment (like SAFe).
+It’s full of tactical tips on how to build and manage an Agile development team’s roles, including checklists, meeting strategies, and how to adjust your team in a scaled Agile environment (like SAFe).